 Like most people on the internet, we love ranking things.
 When it comes to visiting Disney parks, one of our favorite activities is to compare and contrast.
-(We've even ranked all the Disney parks!)
-Each park has its strengths and weaknesses, and parsing those out helps us figure out what it is we appreciate about Disney parks.
+(We've even ranked all the Disney parks and ranked all the rides at Walt Disney World) Each park has its strengths and weaknesses, and parsing those out helps us figure out what it is we appreciate about Disney parks.

 In this post, I rank the iconic castles of the Disney parks.
-I don’t rank all the castles in Disney parks, as Magic Kingdom contains several other than Cinderella Castle.
-I also don’t rank all the park icons, in part because not all the parks have icons, but in part because comparing castles makes for more clear-cut work.
+I don’t rank all the castles in Disney parks, as Magic Kingdom contains several other than Cinderella Castle (Belle and Beast’s; Ariel and Prince Eric’s for example).

 It should go without saying that this list is subjective.
 I’ve tried to explain how each castle succeeds and fails in my mind, and I even had to shuffle the list as I wrote.
 At the end of the day, though, this comes down mostly to personal preference.